-I’ve only made this with my speckled roaster and my Dutch enamel (like a Le Crueset).
+I’ve only made this with my speckled roaster and my Dutch enamel (like a Le Creuset).
 Both have lids and are just large enough to fit the roast and vegetables (if used).
 The speckled pan is my favorite.
-These roasters have stood the test of time, cost next to nothing, and turn out perfect meals every time.
+These roasters have stood the test of time, cost next to nothing, and turned out perfect meals every time.
 My speckled pot is pictured and linked, below.
-I have a small (for roast) and larger one (for larger birds).
-I use the small for roast.
+I have a small one (for roasting) and a larger one (for larger birds).
+I use the small for the roast.

 What seasonings do I use for London Broil?

 The seasoning I use to flavor this London Broil help to elevate the flavors and make this dish SO delicious.
 I use one packet of ranch dressing mix to add to the meat, and it adds so much yummy flavor.
 I also add one packet of au jus gravy mix.
 Adding these seasoning packets makes it super easy to keep this dish uncomplicated and still savory and yummy.

 Why do I brown the London Broil before roasting?